Gaurang21/text-summarization-in-spacy/README.md

-# text-sunnarization-in-spacy
-Extractive text summarization in spacy
+# Extractive text summarization in spacy